psnamericas/nectarcollector/Ansible/README.md

 1. Connect to Tailscale VPN

-2. Go to Bitwarden and grab the password form the Ansible entry
+2. Go to Bitwarden and grab the password from the Ansible entry

 3. Make sure the site has the correct config in: `deploy/configs/sites`